Code modernization strategies for short-range non-bonded molecular dynamics simulations: Performance evaluation

-We first performed the evaluation for one MPI rank with 16 HPX threads on a single socket to isolate our measurements from the effects of MPI communication.
-From the results shown in Figure \ref{subfig:mpi-vs-hpx-bulk-lj-nsock-1}, an immediate drop in elapsed time can be seen from $n_\text{sub} = 16$ to $n_\text{sub} = 32$ followed by a steady slowdown as $n_\text{sub}$ continues to increase.
-This means that executing two subdomains per thread is already sufficient since the pair force calculation does not improve anymore after this point.
-On the other hand, as $n_\text{sub}$ increases, the number of ghost cells also increases resulting in a greater communication overhead.
-At the optimal point $n_\text{sub} = 32$, we find that the HPX implementation is $9\%$ slower compared to the traditional MPI implementation where the overhead results from the too small task sizes at the integrate section.
+We first performed the evaluation on a single socket to isolate our measurements from the effects of MPI communication.
+From the results shown in Figure \ref{subfig:mpi-vs-hpx-bulk-lj-nsock-1-mogon}, an immediate drop in elapsed time can be seen from one to two $n_\text{sub}$ per core followed by a steady slowdown as $n_\text{sub}$ continues to increase.
+This means that executing two subnodes per thread is already sufficient since the \textsc{Pair} section does not improve anymore after this point.
+On the other hand, as $n_\text{sub}$ increases, the number of force calculations that do not use Newton's third law also increases, which in turn increases the time for the \textsc{Pair} section.
+At the optimal point for Mogon at two $n_\text{sub}$ per core, we find that the HPX implementation is $5\%$ slower compared to the traditional MPI implementation where the overhead originates from task sizes of the \textsc{Integrate} section being too small and the increase in necessary but redundant force calculations in the \textsc{Pair} section.
+For AMD and Raven, we see from Figures \ref{subfig:mpi-vs-hpx-bulk-lj-nsock-1-amd} and \ref{fig-si:mpi-vs-hpx-bulk-lj-raven}a that the optimal point is at four $n_\text{sub}$ per core and there is higher overhead from the \textsc{Pair} force calculation.

-The same simulation was then performed on two MPI ranks across two sockets with 16 HPX threads.
-From Figure \ref{subfig:mpi-vs-hpx-bulk-lj-nsock-2} we see similar behavior except for a uniform increase in communication time.
-This results in a $40\%$ slowdown compared to running one MPI task per core on the entire compute node.
+The same simulation was then performed on two MPI ranks assigned to two sockets with the same number of HPX threads for each rank.
+From Figures \ref{subfig:mpi-vs-hpx-bulk-lj-nsock-2-mogon}-\ref{subfig:mpi-vs-hpx-bulk-lj-nsock-2-amd} we see similar behavior except for a uniform increase in communication time.
+On Mogon, this results in a $37\%$ slowdown compared to running one MPI task per core on the entire compute node.
 This is due to the fact that in the HPX implementation only the main thread in each MPI locality is performing communication so the number of communication calls is reduced and the data volume for each call is increased.
+This can be overcome by future implementations of the distributed parallelism provided by HPX, which is beyond the scope of this paper.